SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-08-yle-advice.md

 I'm not going to tell you about any of that.

-Instead, I'm going to tell you her extremely well-informed and useful advice:
+Instead, I'm going to tell you her extremely well-informed and useful advice (emphasis added):

 > We’re all exhausted.
 The scientists.
 The healthcare workers.
 The parents.
 The
 > pharmacists.
 The teachers.
 Everyone.
 But the virus isn’t.
 And it won’t be until we all